 Before delivering the children of Israel out of Egypt, God gave them a new calendar.

 Now the Lord spoke to Moses and Aaron in the land of Egypt, saying, “This month shall be your beginning of months; it shall be the first month of the year to you.
 Exodus 12:1-2 NKJV

 Included in this new calendar were the feasts.
 In Leviticus 23, we see eight holidays set up, and these feasts took place throughout the year.

 According to Strong’s Concordance (#4150) the word feast means: an appointment, that is, a fixed time or season; specifically a festival; by implication, an assembly (as convened for a definite purpose)

 These feasts were set aside by God to meet with His people.
 When do these feasts occur on our calendar.
 The biblical calendar is a lunar/solar calendar, and the holidays will be on different dates each year from our modern (solar) calendar.

-The Feast of Trumpets is the first of the fall feasts and is a time in which trumpets are blown during the celebration.
-This is a two-day celebration and begins the ten-day count down to the Day of Atonement.
-Today many people use these ten days to repair broken relationships and repent before the Lord.
-Leviticus 23:23-25
+The Feast of Trumpets is the first of the fall feasts and is a time in which trumpets are blown during the celebration gatherings.
+This is a two-day celebration and begins the ten-day count down to second fall feast, the Day of Atonement.

-The Day of Atonement was the one day of the year the High Priest would enter the Holy of Holies to make atonement for himself and the people.
-Today, many fast on this day and remember the mighty work Jesus did as our High Priest.
-Leviticus 23:26-32 Hebrews 9:11-12
+The Day of Atonement was the one day of the year the High Priest would enter the Holy of Holies in the Temple to make atonement for himself and the people.

 Be encouraged because one day the last trumpet will sound and the dead will rise.
 I Corinthians 15:52